Phani-LP/Web_Development/README.md

-## Here you can explore my WebDev works in - HTML CSS JavaScript & ReactJS
+## Here you can explore my WebDev work in - HTML CSS JavaScript & ReactJS